Best Smart Home Devices for Renters in 2026

 2. SwitchBot Smart Lock — Best Retrofit Lock for Renters

-This is the smart lock endorsed by CNET’s home security team for rental situations.
-It clamps directly onto your existing deadbolt from the inside using adhesive — no drilling, no replacing the cylinder, no interfering with your landlord’s external key.
+This is the smart lock CNET’s home security team actually endorses for rental situations.
+It clamps directly onto your existing deadbolt from the inside using adhesive — no drilling, no replacing the cylinder, and absolutely no interfering with your landlord’s external key.
 You get smartphone control, auto-lock, and optional keypad add-ons.

-The critical advantage for renters: your landlord’s key still works exactly as before.
+The critical advantage for renters: your landlord’s key still works exactly as it did before.
 The SwitchBot only replaces the interior thumb turn.
-If you’re moving out, it peels off and leaves no marks.
-For roommates, the SwitchBot app lets you create individual digital keys with time-limited access — useful for when someone moves out and you need to revoke their entry instantly.
+If you’re moving out, it just peels right off and leaves no marks.
+For roommates, the SwitchBot app lets you create individual digital keys with time-limited access — super useful for when someone moves out and you need to revoke their entry instantly.
+No more worrying about old keys floating around!

 Pros: Truly no-drill, landlord key remains functional, good roommate access management.